 Regular dental checkups are an essential component of your child’s oral hygiene.
 Routinely visiting a dentist will reinforce the lessons you’re teaching them at home, and will allow dental experts to examine your child’s teeth and gums.
 Dental appointments can begin when your child is 6 months old or after their first birthday.
 A pediatric dentist can give your kid an engaging, professional lesson about teeth and how to care for them, as well as monitor their teeth development.
 A dentist can notice warning signs before cavities and infections begin, and regular visits are an important part of a preventive health model.

-At Fox Kids Dentistry & Orthodontics, we are trained in pediatric dentistry — we have specifically studied children’s dental care.
+At Fox Kids Dentistry & Orthodontics in Portland, we are trained in pediatric dentistry — we have specifically studied children’s dental care.
 We provide the highest-quality, compassionate dental care in a cheerful and fun environment children actually look forward to visiting.
 Contact us today to schedule an appointment — we’re hoping to see you soon!